toothbrush/SwiftMenu/protocol.md

 Doing a `curl localhost:3000` is extremely fast if the app is down; we can then start it and wait a while and try again.

+# Searching

+Idea: no regex fanciness, but:

+asdf fdas
+^--  ^--

+Treat the first whitespace-separated word as a search string anchored by `^`, and the others as simple substrings? (order unimportant?)

+If you want to find `finger` by typing `ing` you may have to prepend a space so it's actually the first, not zeroth, filter word?

+Something to try.